Advanced Care for Prostate Cancer

 Catholic Health cancer experts encourage patients to schedule screenings and routine exams.

-Schedule an appointment with a Catholic Health physician if you are experiencing:
+In general, prostate cancer has no symptoms.
+But it's important to schedule an appointment with a Catholic Health physician if you are experiencing:

 - Difficulty starting or stopping your urine flow